 September is a busy time… back to school, Labor Day celebrations, and National Preparedness Month.
-National Preparedness Month is a month-long national campaign organized and sponsored by FEMA.
-Each year FEMA picks a theme.
+National Preparedness Month is a month-long national campaign to support community engagement activities in disaster preparedness.
+National Preparedness Month is organized and sponsored by FEMA.
+Each year, FEMA picks a theme.
 This year’s theme is “Preparing for Older Adults.”
 Older adults are especially at risk of natural disasters.
 “We know older adults can face greater risks when it comes to the multitude of extreme weather events and emergencies we now face, especially if they are living alone, are low-income, have a disability, or live in rural areas.”

 National Preparedness Month presents a perfect opportunity for code enforcement departments and municipalities to actively engage with the communities.
 Code enforcement officers play a critical role in ensuring the safety and well-being of citizens, and fostering a strong relationship with the community can lead to enhanced preparedness and disaster response.
 This blog post explores fun ways for your code enforcement department to engage with the community to build relationships and promote safety, awareness, and resilience.